milad7akbari/mysql-to-clickhouse/README.md

 # MySQL to ClickHouse

-**mysqltoclickhouse** is a tool to seamlessly convert MySQL database structures to ClickHouse.
+**MySQL to ClickHouse** is a tool to seamlessly convert MySQL database structures to ClickHouse.

 ## Features
 - Convert MySQL table schemas to ClickHouse.